 Functions

-See also: Function as QM item type, function tips, how to define parameters, various ways of calling.
+See also: Function as QM item type, function tips, declaration (parameters etc), various ways of calling.

 Function call syntax